Introduction to Payroll Accounting

 It's a fact of business—if a company has employees, it has to account for payroll and fringe benefits.

 In this explanation of payroll accounting we'll introduce payroll, fringe benefits, and the payroll-related accounts that a typical company will report on its income statement and balance sheet.
+(You can learn more about the income statement and balance sheet from our video seminar Understanding Financial Statements, which is included in AccountingCoach PRO.)
 Payroll and benefits include items such as:

 - bonuses & commissions to employees